 How we ranked these rooftop bar hotels in New York City

-Rooftop bar hotels at a glance
+Rooftop bar hotels in NYC at a glance

 | Hotel | Rooftop venue | Neighborhood | Star rating | Price segment |